iputuanggak/image-viewer-component/README.md

 ## Introduction

 I love [react-viewer](https://github.com/infeng/react-viewer).
+The reason because I can do unlimited zoom, that's amazing!
-But, it hasn't been updated for 5 years, and the UI needs to be revamped.
+But, it hasn't been updated for 5 years and the UI needs to be revamped.
 So, I decided to do some adjustment (many), such as:
 * update the react version.
 16 -> 18
 * adjust the code for typescript update
 * add props for image description.
 It's not image alt
 * add and improve touch support from [KittenApps](https://github.com/infeng/react-viewer/pull/159)
 * replace all icons with [Material Symbol](https://fonts.google.com/icons) from Google
 * change layout
+* 0 dependencies and 13 dev dependecies (75% fewer than the original)

 ## Installation